 Are there alternatives to Gantt charts?

 While the Gantt chart is a gold standard of project management software, there certainly are other solutions that businesses prefer.

-While a PERT (Program Evaluation Review Technique) is also a visual representation of a project, it is represented more like a network diagram.
-Instead of bars and dates, a PERT chart uses lines to connect nodes (often depicted by circles and rectangles).
+PERT (Program Evaluation Review Technique) is also a visual representation of a project using lines to connect nodes (often depicted by circles and rectangles).
 PERTs tend to be used more for larger-scale projects that require a high-level plan.
 Its goal is more focused on dependencies than on time to complete.

 Timelines are generally comprised of a single line and are reserved for more simple, high-level project overviews.
 Timelines can show dates and events, but fall apart when you start to add more complex dependencies.

 Note: Timelines can be part of a more complete Gantt chart — super flexible, intuitive, and focused on people.

 A task (or “to do”) list is the most simplistic of project software tools.
 Add tasks.
 Mark them as complete when done.
 This is task management in a nut shell.

 Work breakdown structure, or WBS, is a specific method of breaking down large or complicated goals into manageable objectives.
 WBS does not factor in time to completion.
 For more details, check out our quick start guide.